ctlab/GADMA/docs/source/user_manual/input_data.rst

    Linked SNP's : False
    ...

 If SNP's are linked and CLAIC should be evaluated (by default it is not), then the bootstrapped data should be set.
-In order to receive reliable correct bootstrapped data, the bootstrap should be performed on the original SNP data over the unlinked regions of genome.
+In order to receive reliable correct bootstrapped data, the bootstrap should be performed on the original SNP data over the unlinked regions of the genome.
 For example, in case of exome data one could make it over genes.
 Then when bootstrap is done, it is required to set the directory with it in the parameters file for CLAIC evaluation:

 .. code-block:: none